 If you are a lover of all things Walt, make a trip to the Walt Disney Family Museum in San Francisco to truly meet Walt Disney, the father, husband, visionary and creative dreamer.
 The official Walt Disney museum tells his life story direct from the people who knew him best: the Disney family.
 Here are 3 life lessons I learned from Walt while visiting the Walt Disney museum’s San Francisco location.

-This might surprise you, but one of my most favorite places on earth is not an amusement park: it’s a museum.
+This might surprise you, but one of my favorite places on earth is not an amusement park: it’s a museum.

 And no, I don’t think it’s cheating that it’s a Disney museum!

 I first visited the Walt Disney Family Museum in San Francisco when I was in town for- what else- a Disney conference.

 Yup.
 I’m one of those “Disney people” and I proclaim it loudly.

 I recently made another visit to the Walt Disney Family Museum and I had plenty of time to soak all the Walt-ness in.

 And yes, I did cry.
 I mean, of course, I did!
 I always have #allthefeels from a trip that involves the Disney story.

 Here are 3 life lessons from Walt Disney that I took away from my most recent visit to the Walt Disney Family Museum.

 Life Lessons From Walt | The Walt Disney Family Museum In San Francisco

 I have been a Disney fan from a young age with my first trip to Disneyland marked at 6-weeks-old.